hoppersroppers/training/Core/1.IntroductionToHacking/7-DefenseAgainstDarkArts/3-Networks.md

 ## Intro
 Add this to the list of security truisms.

-Any network connected to the internet must be considered hostile.
-Most intranets should be considered hostile to.
+"Any network connected to the internet must be considered hostile."
+Most intranets should be considered hostile too.
 In fact, it is hard to imagine a more "hostile" network than a DoD network.

 But what does "hostile" mean?
 In this case, the general idea is that if computer A wishes to communicate with computer C, that means that they need to send all of their traffic through computer B. Gentleman's agreements not to look at that traffic might have worked on Arpanet, but not anymore.